Dishwasher programs explained

 Some dishwashers have an array of programs while others keep it simple.
 Find out what different programs do and which you need.

-The program you set your dishwasher to run on will have a considerable impact on the time it takes to wash your dishes, the temperature of the water and the amount of water and energy used.
+The program you set your dishwasher to run on will have a considerable impact on the time it takes to wash your dishes, how economical the wash is and the quality of cleaning.

-Take a look at our dishwasher reviews to find an efficient model.
+Take a look at our dishwasher reviews to find out which impress.

 Energy-save or eco dishwasher program

-Energy-save or eco programs use less water and energy than the main program, and wash at lower temperatures.
-They take longer than the standard wash program, but the results are usually similar.
+Energy-save or eco programs use less water and wash at lower temperatures.
+But be warned that they usually take longer than the standard wash program.

 Intensive dishwasher program